Report on the Audit of the Standalone Financial Statements

 (ii) to evaluate the effect of any identified misstatements in the standalone financialstatements We communicate with those charged with governance regarding among othermatters the planned scope and timing of the audit and significant audit findingsincluding any significant deficiencies in internal control that we identify during ouraudit.
 We also provide those charged with governance with a statement that we havecomplied with relevant ethical requirements regarding independence and to communicatewith them all relationships and other matters that may reasonably be thought to bear onour independence and where applicable related safeguards.
 From the matters communicatedwith those charged with governance we determine those matters that were of mostsignificance in the audit of the standalone financial statements of the current period andare therefore the key audit matters.
 We describe these matters in our auditor's reportunless law or regulation precludes public disclosure about the matter or when inextremely rare circumstances we determine that a matter should not be communicated in ourreport because the adverse consequences of doing so would reasonably be expected tooutweigh the public interest benefits of such communication.

 Report on Other Legal and Regulatory Requirements

-(c) The Balance Sheet Statement of Profit and Loss and Cash Flow Statement dealt withby this Report are in agreement with the books of account. (d) In our opinion theaforesaid standalone financial statements comply with the Accounting Standards specifiedunder section 133 of the
+c.
+The Balance Sheet the Statement of Profit and Loss (including other comprehensiveincome) and the Cash Flow Statement dealt with by this Report are in agreement with thebooks of account.

 (c) As per the information and explanations given to us the immovable properties ownedby the company are held in the name of the company.
 In respect of immovable property takenon lease and disclosed as fixed assets in standalone financial statements the leaseagreement is in the name of the Company.